binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 It is the practices (formed by habit) of the Professional Developer that:

-1. Provide the entire Development Team assurity that the software satisfies the requirements of the specification at all times.
+1. Provide the entire Development Team assurity that the software satisfies the requirements of the specification at all times
-2. Allow The Development Team to run at a sustainable pace.
+2. Allow The Development Team to run at a sustainable pace
-3. Provide confidence in ongoing future estimations due to less surprises.
+3. Provide confidence in ongoing future estimations due to less surprises
-4. Produce code that everyone wants to work with.
+4. Produce code that everyone wants to work with
-5. Produce less error prone software that does what it says it will do on the box.
+5. Produce less error prone software that does what it says it will do on the box

 #### Scrum Teams can Fail Too